Frequently Asked Questions

-- What is the difference between the UTM Abroad GIP program and UTM Abroad Academic program?
+- What is the difference between the UTM Abroad Co-Curricular experiences and UTM Abroad Academic experiences?

 - Who do I contact when I have questions?